anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	How many nodes to meet SLA
     - Minimum 2 nodes for high availibility using VRRP.
 -	HW specifications
-    - 3 NICs card are needed if we want to isolate the different flows :
+    - 3 NICs card are needed if we want to isolate the different flows:
          - 1 NIC for Tenant Network
          - 1 NIC for External Network
          - 1 NIC for Other Networks (PXE, Mngt ...)